Year-End Tax Tips: Credits, Breaks

 Tax deductions work differently by deducting certain expenses or taxes from your taxable income.
 One of the more common tax deductions is contributions to traditional individual retirement accounts.
 This deduction reduces your taxable income by some or all of your contributions.
 Using eFile.com to prepare your taxes will allow the software to calculate deductions like this on your return for you.

 Tax credits, deductions, breaks, or write-offs change each year as the tax code is updated.
 There are many tax breaks that are officially expired.
-This means that under current law, none of these credits and deductions are available to claim on current year tax returns.
+This means that under current law, none of these credits and deductions are available to claim on 2023 year tax returns.
 Our expired tax laws page provides details on these tax breaks.

 We will update our site with the latest information on tax breaks as soon as any official announcements are made.
 Stay up to date on the latest tax law changes and news.